Last Updated On 22nd May 2023 By Lauren | Wild Lovely World

 Life Has Been Pretty Normal For Me In The Pandemic, & I Still Haven’t Had Covid

 I am in a country with one of the lowest rates of coronavirus cases in the world.
 I’ve been able to live my life almost like usual.
 Besides a few lockdowns and having to wear a mask every now and then, there was a period of time throughout 2020 and 2021 when I did not even have to think or worry about the coronavirus.
 While the rest of the world was struggling to contain the virus, New Zealand had eradicated it completely.
 And all of this was largely thanks to the borders being closed.

-Even after the arrival of Covid-19 in our world more than 2 years ago, I have still not contracted the virus.
+Even after the arrival of Covid-19 in our world more than 3 years ago, I have still not contracted the virus (update – I contracted Covid-19 for the first time in May 2023 after traveling to Melbourne, Australia.
+Still, I had a good run of it to hold out that long!).
 How incredibly lucky am I?
 Lucky, definitely.
 But also cautious.
 I have been taking precautions throughout the whole pandemic – getting vaccinated and boosted, complying with lockdown rules, wearing a mask, washing my hands thoroughly etc. I’ve done everything I could have done to not get Covid, but I think being in New Zealand definitely helped.